hphelion/docs.hpcloud.com/apispecs/c1.0/dns/hpcloud-dns-v1.md

     }

 ## 4. REST API Specifications
-*Describe the API specifications, namely the API operations, and its details, documenting the naming conventions, request and response formats, media type support, status codes, error conditions, rate limits, quota limits, and specific business rules.*
+This section describes operations and guidelines that are common to all DNSaaS API calls.

-## 3.1 Service API Operations
+## 4.1 Service API Operations

 **Host**: https://region-a.geo-1.dns.hpcloudsvc.com